 For that reason, medical professionals, insurance companies, and others associated with health care will refuse to discuss patient information with anyone not specifically authorized to receive that information.

 To avoid problems and enable loved ones to have access to medical information when they need it, we prepare HIPAA consent documents for our clients as a key component of their estate plan.

 It seems like you should be able to authorize access to necessary medical records just by writing a simple sentence on a piece of paper.
 However, the complex requirements of HIPAA and the implementing regulations mean that your release form must contain particular language depending on the person you wish to authorize.
 We ensure that the authorization documents we create are tailored to provide access according to your wishes.

-A HIPAA Authorization Works Best in Conjunction with Other Health Care Documents
+A HIPAA Authorization Works Best in Coordination with Other Health Care Documents

-Giving someone authority to access your records and discuss your condition and treatment is an important step, but to fully protect health care matters and provide peace of mind for your loved ones, you should also have other documents in place.
+Giving loved ones authority to access your records and discuss your condition and treatment is an important step, but to fully protect health care matters and provide peace of mind, you should also have other documents in place.
 These include a medical power of attorney or health care proxy document that authorizes someone to make medical decisions on your behalf if you become incapacitated and a living will specifying the type of medical treatment you would want in certain serious medical situations.

 These documents only take effect if you are unable to make or communicate your decisions directly.
 They are sometimes referred to as advance directives.